ThomasTramarin/tbox-cli/README.md

-# Tbox - Versatile CLI tool
+# Tbox - Versatile CLI Tool

 TBox is a flexible CLI tool designed to grow with multiple commands and features.
 Currently, it supports template management with variables, comments and built in functions.